-- → Innovation Clusters: we welcome proposals to facilitate collaboration and investment opportunities in developing energy innovation sub-sectors and clusters in the ACT. - → Business Accelerator: funding support for technological or product-based innovation based in the ACT to scale up to Australia and markets beyond.
+- Innovation Clusters: we welcome proposals to facilitate collaboration and investment opportunities in developing energy innovation sub-sectors and clusters in the ACT. - → Business Accelerator: funding support for technological or product-based innovation developed and based in the ACT to scale up to Australia and markets beyond.

 Funding stream 3 will remain open at all times.
-Focus areas for funding support will be updated on the ACT's Everyday Climate Choices website, with a deadline each quarter for proposals to be assessed.
+There will be two assessment rounds each year with assessment dates announced on the ACT's Everyday Climate Choices website.